Ramesses II: As the pharaoh of the Exodus

-Though scholars generally do not recognize the biblical portrayal of the Exodus as an actual historical event, various historical pharaohs have been proposed as the corresponding ruler at the time the story takes place, with Ramesses II as the most popular candidate for Pharaoh of the Exodus.
 He is cast in this role in the 1944 novella The Tables of the Law by Thomas Mann.
 Although not a major character, Ramesses appears in Joan Grant's So Moses Was Born, a first-person account from Nebunefer, the brother of Ramose, which paints a picture of the life of Ramose from the death of Seti, replete with the power play, intrigue, and assassination plots of the historical record, and depicting the relationships with Bintanath, Tuya, Nefertari, and Moses.

-In film, Ramesses is played by Yul Brynner in Cecil B. DeMille's classic The Ten Commandments (1956).
-Here Ramesses is portrayed as a vengeful tyrant as well as the main antagonist of the film, ever scornful of his father's preference for Moses over "the son of [his] body".
-The animated film The Prince of Egypt (1998) also features a depiction of Ramesses (voiced by Ralph Fiennes, for both the speaking and the singing), portrayed as Moses' adoptive brother, and ultimately as the film's villain with essentially the same motivations as in the earlier 1956 film.
+In Cecil B. DeMille's 1956 film The Ten Commandments, Ramesses is played by Yul Brynner, portrayed as a vengeful tyrant as well as the main antagonist of the film, ever scornful of his father's preference for Moses over "the son of [his] body".
+The animated film The Prince of Egypt (1998) also features a depiction of Ramesses (voiced by Ralph Fiennes, for both the speaking and the singing), portrayed as Moses' adoptive brother, and ultimately as the film's villain with essentially the same motivations as in The Ten Commandments.
 Joel Edgerton played Ramesses in the 2014 film Exodus: Gods and Kings.
 Sérgio Marone plays Ramesses in the 2015–2016 Brazilian telenovela series Os Dez Mandamentos ('The Ten Commandments').

 In the 2013 miniseries The Bible, he is portrayed by Stewart Scudamore.

-The Quran states that Firawn died from drowning.
-Maurice Bucaille supported this claim from the research he had done on Ramesses' body, which eventually led to his conversion to Islam.
-Ali Gomaa also announced in 2020 that when there were tests run on the body of Ramses, the reason of death was found to be suffocation.
-Egyptian archaelogist Zahi Hawass however states that it's not possible to know whether he died of drowning or not, as the lungs are not present in the mummy.
+Ali Gomaa announced in 2020 that when there were tests run on the body of Ramesses, the reason of death was found to be suffocation.
+Egyptian archaeologist Zahi Hawass however states that it's not possible to know whether he died of drowning or not, as the lungs are not present in the mummy.